Probates – NOTICE OF INFORMAL PROBATE OF WILL AND INFORMAL APPOINTMENT OF PERSONAL REPRESENTATIVE AND NOTICE TO CREDITORS

 Decedent.

-Notice is given that an Application for Informal Probate of Will and Informal Appointment of Personal Representative was filed with the Registrar, along with a Will dated December 28, 2006 pursuant to Minn.
-Stat.
-524.2-513.
-The Registrar accepted the application and informally appointed Ronald L. Stuart, whose address is 15650 Heywood Way Apple Valley, MN 55124 to serve as the personal representative of the Decedents estate.
+Notice is given that an Application for Informal Probate of Will and Informal Appointment of Personal Representative was filed with the Registrar, along with a Will dated March 27, 1998.
+The Registrar accepted the application and informally appointed John C. Restad, whose address is 912 Glacier Lane NE, Rochester, MN 55906, to serve as the personal representative of the Decedents estate.

 Any heir, devisee or other interested person may be entitled to appointment as personal representative or may object to the appointment of the personal representative.
 Any objection to the appointment of the personal representative must be filed with the Court, and any properly filed objection will be heard by the Court after notice is provided to interested persons of the date of hearing on the objection.